open-mmlab/mmdetection/docs/en/user_guides/config.md

   If the value to be updated is a list or a tuple.
 For example, the config file normally sets `model.data_preprocessor.mean=[123.675, 116.28, 103.53]`.
 If you want to change the mean values, you may specify `--cfg-options model.data_preprocessor.mean="[127,127,127]"`.
-Note that the quotation mark `"` is necessary to support list/tuple data types, and that **NO** white space is allowed inside the quotation marks in the specified value.
+Note that the quotation mark `"` is necessary to support list/tuple data types, and **NO** white space is allowed inside the quotation marks in the specified value.

 ## Config name style